OBOFoundry/OBOFoundry.github.io/resources.md

 - [Ontofox](http://ontofox.hegroup.org/): An ontology term and relation extraction and reuse tool.
 - [Ubergraph](https://github.com/INCATools/ubergraph): A sparql endpoint with many OBO ontologies loaded and pre-reasoned with simple triples materialized

+## Ontology Analysis

+- [OBO Dashboard](https://dashboard.obofoundry.org): An assesment of OBO Foundry ontologies' conformance to OBO Foundry principles
+- [OBO Community Health Report](https://cthoyt.com/obo-community-health): A self-updating assessment of the quality of metadata, responsiveness of the maintainers, and the overall community engagement for each OBO Foundry ontology.
+- [Ontology Quality Assessment](https://cthoyt.com/oquat): A self-updating assesment of the semantic quality of OBO Foundry ontologies and beyond (i.e., using known prefixes, using standard identifiers, etc.)

 ## Relevant Publications/blogs

 - [The OBO Foundry: coordinated evolution of ontologies to support biomedical data integration](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2814061/) (Smith et al., 2007).
 Nat Biotechnol 2007 Nov;25(11):1251–1255. http://dx.doi.org/10.1038/nbt1346
 - [MIRO: guidelines for minimum information for the reporting of an ontology](https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-017-0172-7) (2018).
 Nicolas Matentzoglu, James Malone, Chris Mungall and Robert Stevens, Journal of Biomedical Semantics 2018 9:6, https://doi.org/10.1186/s13326-017-0172-7
 - [Monkeying around with OWL](https://douroucouli.wordpress.com/): a technical blog on ontologies and ontology engineering by Chris Mungall.